 The purpose of the Fellowship is to further the research of the individual recipients and to promote interdepartmental exchange: i.e., to enable library and museum professionals, faculty, and graduate students within the humanities to meet and work with their colleagues in other departments.
-However, the project need not be "interdisciplinary" by definition.
+However, the scholarly project need not be "interdisciplinary" by definition.
 Awards are based on the scholarly merit of the individual applications.
 The selection committee will also take into consideration the research project's potential interest to scholars in different fields of the humanities and the likelihood of the applicant’s contribution to interdisciplinary discussion.
-The award of a Townsend Fellowship carries with it the understanding that the recipient will attend the weekly meetings of the Fellowship group and participate actively as a member.

 All full-time library and museum professionals at UC Berkeley whose research and experience significantly involves humanistic material or problems that have a significant bearing on the humanities are eligible to apply.
 Graduate students employed at UC Berkeley libraries or museums are not eligible but may apply through the Townsend Dissertation Fellowship.